bobmonsour/11tybundle.dev/src/posts/11ty-bundle-14.md

 With Zach's recent move to CloudCannon, I thought I'd share a link to a blog post by David Large of CloudCannon.
 Davis lists [11 Top Eleventy Blog Themes (Starters) in 2023](https://cloudcannon.com/blog/11-top-eleventy-blog-themes-starters-in-2023/).
 The post is from December 2022, but close enough.
 This same paragraph is also on the [Starters](/starters/) page...for persistence.

 For those of you who write about Eleventy and anything else, here's [a post to further inspire you to continue writing](https://www.alexmolas.com/2023/07/15/nobody-cares-about-your-blog.html).
 Ignore the title and keep reading.
 It's a good one.

+And lastly, for those of you who remember back in [Issue 9](/blog/11ty-bundle-9/), what I affectionately refer to as the "rathole" issue, I have since abandoned the effort to capture blog link click data.
+While I did capture some data over the recent weeks, the data was less than satisfying and far too dispersed to be useful for what I had intended.
+That said, I can report that the [Getting Started](/categories/getting-started/) category is, by far, the most clicked category, which speaks to the continued interest in Eleventy.
+I am currently investigating the use of various lightweight third-party analytics packages.
+I'll let you know when, and if, I have something to share.

 <div id="releases"></div>